I’m a successful entrepreneur. Here’s how I learned to fall in love with my work (again)

 So, is there a science to loving your job?
 Well, not a perfect one, but we are in control of some of it.

 The first thing I needed to do was to buy back time, to find room for the things I loved about my job.
-I put my email on a diet, telling my team to only cc me on emails that I needed it be copied on.
+I put my email on a diet, telling my team to only copy me on emails that I needed it be copied on.
 I stopped going to meetings that I attended only out of duty, and only kept the ones that I had real impact on.

 I then built a schedule that made sense logistically, and kept openings for a breath, 30 minutes of meditation, or a yoga class.
 I made sure that I bookended difficult conversations with a positive ones on the other side.
 I made sure that I found myself walking one of my dining room floors when I needed some oxygen.